travisghansen/hass-opnsense/README.md

   to that user.
 When creating the API key, `OPNsense` will push the API file containing the API key and API secret to your browser, you'll find it in the download folder.
 - If using a non `admin` user account ensure the user has the following privileges:
-  - `XMLRPC Library` Note that this privilege effectively gives the user complete access to the system via the `xmlrpc` feature.
+  - `XMLRPC Library` (note that this privilege effectively gives the user complete access to the system via the `xmlrpc` feature)
   - `System:Firmware`

 ## config